yrashk/es4j/docs/core_concepts/layout.md

 ## Serialization

-Due to properties sorting and strict typing, Eventchain's serialization format is fairly compact.
+Due to properties sorting and strict typing, Eventsourcing's serialization format is fairly compact.
 All property information is stripped and only the actual data is stored, in the same lexicographical order.
-Eventchain doesn't currently use variable length integers or any other compression methods so it is not extremely compact (this might change in the future).
+Eventsourcing doesn't currently use variable length integers or any other compression methods so it is not extremely compact (this might change in the future).

 You can get a serializer and a deserializer very easily: